Onelinerhub/onelinerhub/python-redis/add-element-to-the-end-of-list-in-redis.md

 ```

 - `redis.Redis` - connect to Redis server
-- `lpush` - pushes specified element to the end of the list
+- `rpush` - pushes specified element to the end of the list
 - `list` - name of the list to add element to
 - `value` - value of the new element to add to the list